webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ### Sender/Receiver Reports
 These reports are used to send statistics between agents.
 This communicates the amount of packets actually received and jitter.

-The reports can be used for diagnostics or basic Congestion Control.
+The reports can be used for diagnostics and Congestion Control.

-### Generic RTP Feedback

-## How RTP/RTCP solve problems
+## How RTP/RTCP solve problems together
 RTP and RTCP then work together to solve all the problems caused by networks.
 These techniques are still constantly changing!

 ### Negative Acknowledgment